eliswanson-db/dbx_agentbricks_pdf_profiler/README.md

 # DBX AI PDF Profiler

 A Databricks-based tool for profiling and trimming PDF files at scale using Spark structured streaming.
 This tool extracts metadata from PDFs and can optionally trim them to a specified number of pages, making them suitable for downstream AI processing.
+This can be particularly useful for AgentBricks, which will process all pages for files that it reads.

 ## Overview